1.1 Journal Aim and Scope

 1.6.3 Length and structure

-1. Original Research Articles: Original research must be presented in the following manner: title page, English language abstract and keywords, Thai language abstract and keywords (optional), introduction, materials and methods, results, discussion, conclusion, references, tables and/or figures.
+1. Original Research Articles: Original research must be presented in the following manner: title page, English language abstract (“Extended Abstract” if accompanying a Thai language manuscript) and keywords, Thai language abstract (Thai language manuscripts only) and keywords, introduction, materials and methods, results, discussion, conclusion, references, tables and/or figures.

 2. Review Articles: We accept both narrative reviews and systematic reviews.
 The sections and subtitles used in a narrative review are flexible.
 In contrast, systematic reviews should have the following sections: introduction, methods, results, discussion, and conclusion.
-Both types of review should be submitted with a title page, English language abstract and keywords, Thai language abstract and keywords (optional), and references.
+Both types of review should be submitted with a title page, English language abstract abstract (“Extended Abstract” if accompanying a Thai language manuscript) and keywords, Thai language abstract (Thai language manuscripts only) and keywords, and references.
 Most reviews will also contain tables and/or figures.